Are electronic signatures legal in New Zealand?

 Yes, an electronic form of signature is recognized as a legal signature under most circumstances in New Zealand.
 In fact, when certain legal requirements are met, electronic signatures are considered to be equal to handwritten signatures.

-Modern technology and new legislation now allow for legal transactions to be performed electronically from start to finish, including the use of electronic signatures as an acceptable approval of the information.
 The New Zealand law which initiated the protection and legitimacy of electronic signatures is called the Electronic Transactions Act (ETA) of 2002.

 The two key principles of The Act are: